 We fished Wild Horse on Monday afternoon and most of Tuesday.
 Fishing reports already told us that the surface water was warm at 65° allowing the algae to bloom and cloud the water.
 On Monday we started off fishing the south-east section closer to the Owyhee River inlet.
 It was quite windy, and none of us did very well that afternoon.
 But, we “wet our lines” so to speak and got acclimated to the area.
 Tuesday was much calmer but a little warmer.
 We took Rick’s advice (and our past experience from April 2015) and headed for the deeper water near the dam.
 There we did much better.
-The trout landed were mostly around the 20-inch benchmark (plus or minus… as my friend Chan says, we have “fisherman’s eyes”), although a few were in the 16 to 18-inch range with some nice sized yellow perch thrown in for good measure.
+The trout landed were mostly around the 20-inch benchmark (plus or minus… as my friend Chan says, we have “fisherman’s eyes”), although a few were in the 16 to 18-inch range with some nice sized Yellow perch thrown in for good measure.
 I think the yellow perch were my first ever.
-I did land two nice rainbows on back-to-back casts, one of which was a legitimate 20-inch female that was still holding her roe.
-She dropped an egg or two on my stripping apron, and she still wore her scarlet slash that was significantly darker than the other rainbows I landed.
+I did land two nice Rainbow trout on back-to-back casts, one of which was a legitimate 20-inch female that was still holding her roe.
+She dropped an egg or two on my stripping apron, and she still wore her scarlet slash that was significantly darker than the other Rainbows I landed.

 The Jarbidge Mountains are the central attraction in the Wild Horse area.
 They include multiple sub-ranges, including the Bruneau Range, Buck Creek Mountains, Copper Mountains, Elk Mountains, Fox Creek Range, Ichabod Range, Marys River Range, Salmon River Range and Wild Horse Range.
 The central spine of Jarbidge extends southward approximately 5 miles from the small town of Jarbidge.

 The name “Jarbidge” is derived from the Shoshone word “Ja-ha-bich,” meaning “devil.”
 The Shoshone believed the hills were haunted.
 Perhaps it was the hoodoos, pillars of basalt and rhyolite, that could sometimes appear as strange, evil figures that frightened them.
 For more on the origin of names in Nevada, check out this wonderful 1941 Nevada State Writers’ Project titled: Origin of Place Names – Nevada.
 Nevada, the 7th largest state at 110,577 square miles, had a state population of about 113,000 in 1940… think about that for a second… one square mile per person!
 In the hyperlinked Project document, you will find the origin of “Bruneau” on p.
 22, “Jarbidge” on p.
 25, “Marys River” on p.
 26, and “Owyhee” on p.
-27. As a side note, I always thought Owyhee (pronounced oh-WYE-hee) was derived from the Indians, but it was the influence of Kanakas fur trappers who gave the river its phonetic spelling of “Hawaii.”
+27. As a side note, I always thought Owyhee (pronounced oh-WYE-hee) was derived from the Native Americans, but it was the influence of Kanakas fur trappers who gave the river its phonetic spelling of “Hawaii.”
 The Kanakas were workers brought in from the Pacific Islands, thus the Hawaii connection.

 That central core of the Jarbidge Mountains, along with the Elk Mountains, Fox Creek Range and Marys River Range, fall within the Jarbidge Ranger District of the Humboldt-Toiyabe National Forest.
 The central Jarbidge Mountains and Marys River Range are also included within the Jarbidge Wilderness Area.
 Most of the other sub-ranges west of the central core are included within the Mountain City Ranger District.
 The Salmon River Range is the only sub-range not included within the Humboldt-Toiyabe National Forest.
 This remote country is the type often referred to as “God’s Country” by cowboys and mountain men.